SAP-samples/teched2025-DT266/exercises/ex05/README.md

     <br>
- 2. Choose for:
-    - the plan mode: Logical
-    - for the node execution time mode: Cumulative Active Time
+ 2. Choose for the 'Plan Mode' the setting 'Logical' and for the 'Node Execution Time Mode' the setting 'Cumulative Active Time'.

     <br>